Puerto Rico halts primary voting in centers lacking ballots

 “This is indignant, abusive and an attempt against the democracy of our country,” said Marcos Cruz, mayor of the northern town of Vega Baja that was still awaiting ballots.

-Meanwhile, officials from the island's two main parties scrambled to find solutions as they urged voters to still show up at centers that remained open.
+Meanwhile, officials from the island's two main parties scrambled to find solutions as they urged voters to still show up at centers that remained open late into the night.

 Yadira Pizarro, a 44-year-old teacher, ran out of patience at a shuttered voting center in Carolina where she had waited more than four hours under a blistering sun.